Table of Contents

 They are more common in older patients but may also be found in the younger pediatric population.

 Epidemiology of Pediatric Leukemias

-For obscure reasons, Caucasian children seem to be at slightly higher risk of developing acute lymphoblastic leukemia compared to children of other ethnicities.
+For obscure reasons, Caucasian children seem to be at a slightly higher risk of developing acute lymphoblastic leukemia compared to children of other ethnicities.
 Boys aged between 2 and 5 years have the highest risk of developing acute lymphoblastic leukemia.

 Etiology of Pediatric Leukemias

 The exact cause of ALL is unknown.
 In most cases, however, certain risk factors have been previously shown to increase the incidence of ALL.
 The most common genetic disorder to be clearly associated with an increased risk of ALL is Down syndrome.
 Other possible risk factors include Wiskott-Aldrich syndrome and ataxia-telangiectasia.

 The possible causative role of radiation exposure in ALL has been extensively studied and debated over the last few decades.
 The current consensus is that radiation exposure is unlikely to increase the risk of ALL, but may be a significant risk factor for acute myeloid leukemia.